ChristianDOvidio/multithreadedObjectDetectionFromIPCam/README.md

 5. Run the object_detection_multithreading.py script (using workon dl4cv) with arguments:
     IP addr and port of the IPCam server --source/-src='0.0.0.0:8080'
-    IP addr of the this computer --destination/-dst='0.0.0.0'
+    IP addr of the destination computer --destination/-dst='0.0.0.0'
     Width of the frames in the video stream --width=480
     Height of the frames in the video stream --height=360
     Number of workers --num-workers=2